-EMPLOYER ADMINISTRATIVE RESPONSIBILITIES
+EMPLOYER REPORTING AND ADMINISTRATIVE RESPONSIBILITIES

 Federal requirements to help administer health reform laws